 I inherited two with the house.
 A year ago I planted a row of 7 or 8 in the narrow space between my house and my neighbor’s in order to define the garden and shield her trash cans from view.
 I can’t wait until they fill in to make a low mahonia hedge.

 Like many mahonias, they are a bit prickly, so you don’t want to plant them too close to a path.

 I’m still tinkering with my deep-shade, north-facing, deer-infested foundation bed.
 For now these are working for me, and they remain nearly as fresh and green in winter as they do in summer: ‘Sparkler’ sedge, ‘Soft Caress’ mahonia (still a baby), holly fern (Cyrtomium falcatum — not a favorite of mine, but it’s tough, the right size, and deer ignore it), and Chinese mahonia (Mahonia fortunei).

-Please join me in posting about your lovely leaves of October for Foliage Follow-Up, a way to remind ourselves of the importance of foliage in the garden on the day after Bloom Day.
+Please join me in posting about your lovely leaves of January for Foliage Follow-Up, a way to remind ourselves of the importance of foliage in the garden on the day after Bloom Day.
 Leave your link to your Foliage Follow-Up post in a comment.
 I really appreciate it if you’ll also include a link to this post in your own post (sharing link love!).
 If you can’t post so soon after Bloom Day, no worries.
 Just leave your link when you get to it.

-All material © 2006-2013 by Pam Penick for Digging.
+All material © 2006-2014 by Pam Penick for Digging.
 Unauthorized reproduction prohibited.